 Hold on to your goggles.
 We're going to walk though the exciting steps of making a typical solution.
 Start with a simple substance that is soluble

 (meaning that it will dissolve) in water, such as salt.
 Pour the salt into the water and stir until it all dissolves.
-We call the sugar the solute
+We call the salt the solute

 and the water is the solvent